microsoft/mu_pip_environment/MuEnvironment/docs/feature_nugetpublishing.md

   * VSTS credential manager.
 In an interactive session a dialog will popup for the user to login
   * Tokens can also be used as the API key.
 Go to your account page to generate a token that can push packages
 * NuGet.org
   * Must use an API key.
 Go to your account page and generate a key.

+## Pushing to an Authenticated Stream

+Previously the VsCredentialProvider was packaged right next to Nuget.exe and it was automatically found.
+If you have a specific credential provider executable needed to push to your stream, you'll need to follow the instructions [here](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-exe-credential-providers) to make the executable available to find.
+You can add it to %LocalAppData%\NuGet\CredentialProvider or you can add an environmental variable NUGET_CREDENTIALPROVIDERS_PATH with the location of your provider.
+If you have multiple, they can be semicolon seperated.

 ## Example: Creating new config file for first use